LuciferianInk/aitextgen/docs/generate.md

 # Text Generation

-Thanks to the base Transformers package, aitextgen has more options for generating text than other text-generating apps before.
+Thanks to the base Transformers package, aigen has more options for generating text than other text-generating apps before.

 ## Generation Parameters